rorosaurus/project-mc2-led-purse/README.md

 ## Sketches
 Note: some ESP32 dev boards require you to hold the BOOT button for ~3s to connect during sketch upload.

+### MultipleTextLayers
+Lightly modified example sketch from the SmartMatrix example library.
+Perfect for a minimal sketch that displays scrolling text!

 ### SimpleGifExample
 This is the bare minimum Arduino sketch that will display a gif you specify on the display.